ileckfi/eXpansionPluginPack.github.io/docs/services/data_providers.md

 # The Event System

-**Data Providers are a different way to create a controller.**
+**Data Providers are a different way to create a controller...**

 eXpansion<sup>2</sup> event system differs from previous controller design where dedicated server event gets routed directly to plugin method.

 The idea is to separate dedicated and game mode script events from directly passing to plugin.
-This way it's possible to route and re-organize events and even adapt the controller easier:
+This way it's possible to route and re-organize events and even adapt the controller:
  1. different scripted game modes
  2. possible future game api changes